shubh-89/Travel-Assistant/README.md

 Kore. ai's XO Platform enables you to launch enterprise-grade, AI-enabled conversational Virtual Assistants using Bot Builder; an intuitive graphical interface for building, training, testing, and monitoring virtual assistants.
+Using this Virtual Assistant user can book flight, cab.
+He can fetch booking details also he can modify booking details.
+Based upon user's choice backend database gets updated.